qmk/qmk_firmware/layouts/community/ergodox/zweihander-macos/readme.markdown

 Cut, Copy, and Paste (⌘X, ⌘C, and ⌘V) are also available on the three bottommost right-thumb buttons if you hold ;.

-## use lots of modifier keys in OS X menu-item shortcuts
+## use lots of modifier keys in macOS menu-item shortcuts

 I wanted to preserve the feel of a number of shortcuts that involve pressing lots of modifier keys at once.
 This is why the bottom left of the keyboard has Shift, Control, Option, and Command in the usual spots.
 Further I’ve added affordances so some key combinations are easier to press with just the right hand.